-Section 16(a) of the Securities Exchange Act of 1934 requires our directors, executive officers and any owner of greater than 10% of our Common Stock to file reports with the Securities and Exchange Commission concerning their ownership of our Common Stock.
-Based solely upon information provided to us by individual directors and executive officers, we believe that, during the fiscal year ended December 31, 2021, all of our directors and executive officers and owners of greater than 10% of our Common Stock complied with the Section 16(a) filing requirements, except that Mr. Karas did not timely file that certain Form 4, filed March 25, 2021.
+Section 16(a) of the Securities Exchange Act of 1934, as amended, requires our directors, executive officers and any owner of greater than 10% of our Common Stock to file reports with the Securities and Exchange Commission concerning their ownership of our Common Stock.
+Based solely upon information provided to us by individual directors and executive officers, we believe that, during the fiscal year ended December 31, 2022, all of our directors and executive officers and owners of greater than 10% of our Common Stock complied with the Section 16(a) filing requirements, except that Mr. Hays filed a late Form 4 on March 1, 2023, to report two separate gifts of shares by his spouse that occurred during the fiscal year ended December 31, 2022.